 What irons are best for high handicappers?

-High handicappers benefit most from game-improvement irons with wide soles, low centers of gravity, perimeter weighting, and strong lofts.
-These features make it easier to launch the ball from the ground and reduce the penalty on off-center hits.
-The Callaway Rogue ST Max OS is the top overall pick, while the Tour Edge C522 is the best budget option.
+Game-improvement irons with wide soles, low CG, perimeter weighting, and strong lofts.
+Those four features make it easier to launch the ball and reduce the penalty on off-center contact.
+Our top overall pick is the Callaway Rogue ST Max OS.
+Best budget pick: Tour Edge C522.

 What handicap is considered a high handicapper?